-- Complete and submit an application online at www.PiedmontU.edu.
-The application should be accompanied by the application fee which can be submitted via web instructions. - 2.
-Request official transcripts from high school and any other college(s) attended to be mailed to the attention of the Admissions Office. - 3.
+Complete and submit an application online at www.PiedmontU.edu.
+The application should be accompanied by the application fee which can be submitted via web instructions.

+Request official transcripts from high school and any other college(s) attended to be mailed or electronically transferred by the institutions to the PIU Office of Admissions.

 Each applicant for admission to Piedmont International University is required to take either the ACT or SAT.
-However, applicants for admission who hold an associate's or bachelor's degree from an accredited institution and/or are over 25 years of age may be exempted from these tests.
 ACT/SAT Scores will be utilized for program admission and course placement.
 ACT Testing is available on the campus of Piedmont International University.
 Information on national test dates and sites may be secured through a local school guidance office, public libraries or the University Admissions Office.
+Applicants for admission who hold an associate's or bachelor's degree from an accredited institution and/or are over 25 years of age may request a waiver.

-- 4. Submit a Personal Testimony and recent digital photo as an email attachment to the personal admissions counselor. - 5.
+Submit a Personal Testimony and recent digital photo as an email attachment to the personal admissions counselor.

 Request that the Pastor's Reference and General Reference forms be completed by an appropriate non-relative adult.